Abyzou: On medical amulets

 On the inscribed healing amulets of the Near Eastern and Graeco-Roman magico-medical tradition, illness or affliction is often personified and addressed directly; the practitioner may be instructed to inscribe or chant a phrase that orders the ailment to depart: for example, "Flee, Fever!"
 The ailment may also be conceived of as caused by a demon, who must be identified correctly by name and commanded to depart.
 In this mode, magico-healing practice bears comparison to exorcism.

 Abyzou is depicted and named on several early Byzantine bronze amulets.
 With her hands tied behind her back, she kneels as she is whipped by a standing figure, identified as Solomon or Arlaph, called Afarof in the Testament of Solomon and identified with the archangel Raphael.
 On one amulet, the figure is labeled as Arlaph, but an inscription reads "The Seal of Solomon [is] with the bearer; I am Noskam."
 The reverse inscription is written within an ouroboros, the symbol of a snake biting its tail to form a circle: "Flee, flee, Abyzou, [from] Sisinios and Sisinnia; the voracious dog dwells here."
 (Saint Sisinnios sometimes takes the Solomon role on Christian amulets.)
 Although Abyzou is regarded mainly as a threat to child-bearing women and to infants, some of the names of those seeking protection from her on extant amulets are masculine.

 Medieval amulets show a variation on this iconography, with Abyzou trampled underfoot by a horseman.
 The rider is identified again either as Solomon or Arlaph; one example depicts the rider as Sisinnios, with the demon named as both Abizou and Anabardalea, and an angel named Araph (for Arlaph) standing by with one raised wing.
 The medieval lead amulets that show the rider subduing the female often have a main image that resembles a gorgoneion and is likely a womb symbol (hystera).

-The names of Abyzou
+Names

 In one magic-related text, the archangel Michael confronts Abyzou and compels her to tell him the 40 names that can control her.
 In magico-religious practice, the knowledge of the secret name of a deity, divine force, or demon offers power over that entity.

 In the Testament of Solomon, the demon herself declares that she has ten-thousands of names and forms, and that Raphael is her antithesis.
 She says that if her name is written on a scrap of papyrus when a woman is about to give birth, "I shall flee from them to the other world."

 Variants on the name of Abyzou appear frequently in charms in languages such as ancient Greek, Hebrew, and Romanian.